badsyntax/react-seed/README.md

 ## npm scripts

-* `npm start` - Build and start the app in dev mode
+* `npm start` - Build and start the app in dev mode at http://localhost:8000
 * `npm test` - Run the tests
 * `npm run build` - Run a production build

-The dev server can be accessed on port 8000.

 ## Examples